Skip to main content

 Climate And Weather

 The climate is Mediterranean montane, with a strong altitudinal gradient.
-The coast near Marbella (20 km from the park) is subtropical, while the sierra receives significantly more precipitation from Atlantic fronts.
+The coast near Marbella (approximately 20 km from the park) is subtropical, while the sierra receives significantly more precipitation from Atlantic fronts.
 Annual precipitation ranges from 600 mm in the valleys to over 1,500 mm on the highest peaks, where snow falls from December to March.
-Summers are hot in the valleys (30-35°C) and refreshingly cool on the sierra (15-20°C).
-The contrast between Mediterranean coastal heat and the cool sierra microclimate creates the extraordinary local endemism that allowed the Spanish fir to survive as a glacial relict.
+Summers are hot in the valleys (30–35°C) and refreshingly cool on the sierra (15–20°C).
+The contrast between Mediterranean coastal heat and the cool sierra microclimate creates the extraordinary local conditions that allowed the Spanish fir to survive as a glacial relict.

 Human History

 The sierra was inhabited in antiquity by Phoenician and later Iberian peoples who mined metals in the mountain.
-Arab settlement during the Moorish period (8th-15th centuries) shaped the landscape significantly; Ronda, the historic city at the park's edge, has an exceptionally preserved old medina and the famous El Tajo gorge.
+Arab settlement during the Moorish period (8th–15th centuries) shaped the landscape significantly; Ronda, the historic city at the park's edge, has an exceptionally preserved old medina and the famous El Tajo gorge.
 After the Reconquista, cattle and goat herding and charcoal production were the dominant uses.
 Cork oak exploitation for cork production was important economically.
-The area around Ronda has strong associations with bullfighting—the Real Maestranza in Ronda is Spain's oldest bullring.
+The area around Ronda has strong associations with bullfighting—the Real Maestranza in Ronda is one of Spain's oldest bullrings.

 Park History